Troisi, Anna (2026) Fragments, an acousmatic piece for air raid sirens and voices. [Show/Exhibition]

 | Creators: | Troisi, Anna | ||||

-| Description: | Fragments (2026) is a fixed-media sound work that advances an ongoing research trajectory on soundscape, listening, and the formation of shared sonic environments.
-The work was commissioned by Mili Romano as part of a collective sonic action against war and broadcast on Radio Città Fujiko (Bologna, 5 April 2026), situating the piece within a public and participatory artistic context.
-The research enquiry addresses how listening operates as an ethical, situated, and environmentally embedded practice within conditions shaped by conflict, and how sonic environments can sustain attention, relationality, and vulnerability across distributed sources.
-This enquiry develops across a compositional trajectory including The Hyperdrone #1 (2015), The Hyperdrone #2 (2020), and Méiyǒu shālù (2023), which collectively examine peace, soundscape, and perceptual attention as interconnected fields.
-Methodologically, the work mobilises environmental recordings and constructed sonic material as co-present agents within a shared sonic field.
-Soundscapes associated with conflict, including air raid sirens and distant artillery, are interwoven with multilingual vocal fragments gathered for the work.
-These materials are organised through layering, temporal displacement, and sustained incompleteness, producing a dynamic listening environment in which sonic events emerge, recede, and interact across shifting proximities.
-Fragments makes a clear contribution to sound-based research by establishing a compositional framework in which sound functions as an ecological and relational medium, shaping inhabitable environments rather than discrete objects.
-The work aim to show how listening can be configured as a mode of engagement that remains attentive under conditions of saturation and repetition, addressing the normalisation of conflict through sustained tension, partiality, and perceptual openness.
-Through this approach, the work contributes to a technoecological understanding of sound practice, in which environmental recordings, mediated signals, and human voices operate within interconnected systems of perception and meaning.
-The collaboration with Mili Romano situates this framework within a broader field of public and participatory artistic practice, extending compositional research into collective and site-sensitive contexts. |
+| Description: | Fragments (2026) is a fixed-media sound work developed as part of an ongoing research trajectory in soundscape composition, listening, and the formation of shared sonic environments.
+The work was commissioned by Mili Romano as part of "Protected Area, Dritto al cuore della guerra", a collective sonic action against war created in collaboration with Coxo Spaziale and Radio Città Fujiko.
+It was first broadcast on Radio Città Fujiko, Bologna, on 5 April 2026, and subsequently presented as part of the project’s return to Neon Gallery, Bologna, on 18 June 2026.
+The research enquiry asks how listening can operate as an ethical, situated, and environmentally embedded practice within conditions shaped by conflict.
+It examines how sonic environments can sustain attention, relationality, and vulnerability across distributed sources, particularly when those sources include voices, sirens, mediated signals, and sounds associated with war.
+This enquiry develops from a wider compositional trajectory that includes The Hyperdrone #1 (2015), The Hyperdrone #2 (2020), and Méiyǒu shālù (2023), works that collectively engage peace, soundscape, seismic and political data, and perceptual attention as interconnected fields.
+Methodologically, Fragments brings together environmental recordings, constructed sonic material, air raid sirens, distant artillery, and multilingual vocal fragments gathered through the participatory structure of the project.
+These materials are organised through layering, temporal displacement, repetition, and sustained incompleteness, creating a listening environment in which sonic events emerge, recede, overlap, and return.
+The work treats sound not as a fixed object, but as a relational field through which listeners encounter proximity, distance, interruption, and shared vulnerability.
+The contribution of Fragments lies in its compositional framing of sound as an ecological, relational, and public medium.
+The work explores how listening can remain attentive under conditions of saturation and repetition, addressing the normalisation of conflict through tension, partiality, and perceptual openness.
+In doing so, it contributes to a technoecological understanding of sound practice, where environmental recordings, mediated signals, and human voices operate within interconnected systems of perception, memory, and meaning.
+The collaboration with Mili Romano situates the work within a broader field of public and participatory artistic practice.
+Its outputs include the Radio Città Fujiko broadcast and podcast context, and the presentation of the expanded Protected Area project at Neon Gallery (March 2026), Bologna (June 2026). |

 ||||